BlueSquare23/Learning_Java/Readme.md

 [Java Programming for Beginners](https://youtu.be/A74TOX803D0)

 They're using some silly web-IDE to write code in the tutorial.
-I am not about that life.
+As the kids say, I'm not about that life.
 My tools are vim, terminal, jdk-17, java, javac, and jshell.

 ## Hello World!